robtweed/qoper8-cp/README.md

   Note that *QOper8-cp* will always automatically start new Child Processes if it needs to, and this, coupled with the fact that a *QOper8-cp* Child Process only ever handles a single message at a time, means that shutting down Child Processes is a safe thing for *QOper8-cp* to do.

-### Handling a Crash in the Main Node.js Process
+### Handling a Crash in the Main Node.js/Bun.js Process

-If the main Node.js process experiences an unforeseen crash, you will not only lose the currently executing Child Processes, but you'll also lose *QOper8-cp*'s queue since, for performance reasons, it is an in-memory array structure.
+If the main Node.js or  Bun.js process experiences an unforeseen crash, you will not only lose the currently executing Child Processes, but you'll also lose *QOper8-cp*'s queue since, for performance reasons, it is an in-memory array structure.

 Under most circumstances, the *QOper8-cp* queue should be empty, but in a busy system this may not be the case, and if you are running a safety-critical system, the resilience of the queue may be an important/vital factor, in which case you need to be able to restore any requests that may have been in the queue and also any requests that had not been handled to completion within Child Processes.